jto888/FaultTree/README.md

 A tree is constructed by building a script with an initial ftree.make() call.
 Subsequent addition of add... functions build up the tree.

-The logic gates of a fault tree are calculated from bottom to top in a batch fashion.
+By default the logic gates of a fault tree are calculated from bottom to top in a batch fashion.
 Logic gate calculations are performed using boolean algebra and cross-multiplication of demands (conditional fail rates) with failed state probability values.
 Latent component events assume exponential fail rates for calculation of fractional downtime values.
+Probability values may optionally be calculated with more accuracy using binary decision diagram analysis.
 It is possible to augment this package with the solution of Markov models, but this is a subject for further development.
 As is, the presentation of simple results is believed to be more powerful for practical purposes than seeking a more complex approach.